 3) Putting baby down “drowsy but awake”.

 Oh how I loathe this saying, mainly because it confuses parents.
 When a baby is a newborn, attempting to put him down drowsy but awake is a fantastic goal.
 However, once your baby is old enough to be sleep trained, you want to ensure you are putting your baby COMPLETELY awake in his crib so that he learns to do 100% of the work on his own.
 Rocking or feeding a baby halfway to sleep is going to thwart your efforts since this baby isn’t really learning how to fall asleep completely on his own.

 4) Lack of consistency

 Oh man- if only I had a dime for every time I’ve had to remind a family to remain consistent!
+One of the biggest sleep training mistakes I see is a lack of consistency.
 This advice applies across the board to those of you who are implementing the most direct approaches to the most gentle.
 BE CONSISTENT!
 Starting and stopping the process, as well as switching things up multiple times can be extremely confusing and aggravating to your baby, which will likely lead to MORE crying and protesting.
 Once you start the process, stick to it like glue and don’t look back.

 5) Wrong choice of sleep training method

 There are many choices of sleep training methods you can implement to teach your child how to fall asleep on his own, and how to fall BACK to sleep on his own.
 In order to figure out the right method for you, there are a few factors you should consider:

 - Which method is most in line with your family’s parenting philosophy?
 It’s essential to make sure you choose a method that you will be comfortable executing consistently

 - How old is your child that you are attempting to sleep train?
 I don’t recommend using a direct approach like Ferber for toddlers and older babies who are going through separation anxiety.
 I also recommend using gentler approaches for babies under 5 months of age.